mozilla/release-services/README.md

 To run the tool for development, pip install the base into your virtualenv:

-    pip install -e base
+    pip install -e base[test]

+The `[test]` installs the requirements for testing as well.
+Omit this if you won't be running tests.
-and any blueprints you want:
+Install any additional packages you want as well:

-    pip install -e docs
+    pip install -e docs[test]

 Set up your settings file: